onap/clamp/README.md

+> **Attention: Unsupported Code**: CLAMP has been moved to the policy framework at https://gerrit.onap.org/r/admin/repos/policy/clamp and is mirrored in github at https://github.com/onap/policy-clamp.
+The repository has been marked read-only.
+The code in this repository is held for archive purposes only.

 # Summary

 CLAMP is a platform for designing and managing control loops.
 It is used to design a closed loop, configure it with specific parameters for a particular network service, then deploying and undeploying it.
 Once deployed, the user can also update the loop with new parameters during runtime, as well as suspending and restarting it.